immutant/immutant.org/drafts/messaging.md

   (= (range 4) (take 4 messages)))
 </pre>

+## Language Interop

+One of our initial goals for Immutant messaging was simple interop between Ruby and Clojure applications deployed on a single platform.
+[TorqueBox] Ruby processors already grok the `:json` encoding and will automatically decode the message into the analogous Ruby data structures, so as long as you limit the content of your messages to standard collections and types, they are transparently interoperable between Clojure and Ruby in either direction.
+See the [overlay] post for more details on TorqueBox/Immutant integration.

+Of course, the `:json` encoding enables other JVM-based languages -- anything you could conceivably cram into a war file -- to join in the fun, too.
+For non-JVM languages or external endpoints, something like the Pipes and Filters API's provided by [Clamq] could be used since we expose our JMS connection factory as `immutant.messaging.core/connection-factory`.

 ## Anything Else?

-Our initial goal for Immutant messaging was simple interop between Ruby and Clojure applications deployed on a single platform.
-With the `:json` encoding, it's trivial to let other JVM-based languages -- i.e. anything you could conceivably cram into a war file -- join in the fun, too.
-For non-JVM languages or external endpoints, something like the Pipes and Filters API's provided by [Clamq] could be useful since we expose our JMS connection factory.

 Another advantage we get from AS7 is its clustering support.
 Once we work out some small integration bits, the consumers of your endpoints